cognitedata/reveal/parser-worker/README.md

 ## Getting started

 Note that if you want to simply run the viewer you don't need to build parser-worker.
 It's already used as a dependency from the NPM.
 Build it only if you're about to change parser-worker and want to test local changes.

-Or if you need to create a build with [custom PUBLIC_PATH](https://localhost:9000/reveal/docs/installation#if-you-cant-host-workers-on-the-same-domain) and host it on your own static server.
+Also, you might want to build it if you need to create a build with [custom PUBLIC_PATH](https://cognitedata.github.io/reveal/docs/installation#if-you-cant-host-workers-on-the-same-domain) and host it on your own static server.

-Don't forget that if you're committing your changes,
-it will require a new NPM release of it.
+Don't forget that if you're committing your changes, you will need to publish a new NPM release.

 ### Prerequisites